-Smuggler’s Cove is slightly more sheltered than Yakutania Point, so on a windy day, it might prove one of the more peaceful things to do in Skagway Alaska.
+Smuggler’s Cove is slightly more sheltered than Yakutania Point, so on a windy day, it might prove to be more peaceful.
 There’s a great view of the Lynn Canal, but Skagway Harbor is hidden by the landscape.

 To return to Skagway, simply head back the way you came or head up the grassy slope to the dirt road.
 If you turn left where the road splits, you’ll end up on Dyea Road.
 Turn right and you’ll end up back near the footbridge at the Skagway River.

 The outlet on Dyea Road will lead you to the trailhead for AB Mountain, a far more strenuous full-day hike that covers 10 miles round trip and 5000 feet of elevation gain.
-If you’re an active outdoorsperson, you may find this option to be a perfect way to have fun and keep your Alaska excursions cheap.
+If you’re an active outdoors person, you may find this option to be a perfect way to have fun and adventure in Skagway without a guide.